13 Kids Bathroom Ideas That Are Smart & Stylish

 My number one must for the vanity in our kids bathroom refresh: It had to have drawers.
 I find drawers easier to manage for kids, since they’re compartmentalized and you can easily access all of the space, as opposed to getting a vanity with doors and a big area under the sink.

-8. Use tall storage with a pedestal sink
+9. Use tall storage

 While I might not be a fan of making the permanent bathroom choices too kid-centric, I am a fan of making the smaller details kid-friendly.
 I love the whimsical wall art and towel hook choices in this bathroom from Emily Henderson.